CucumberStudio enables you to create executable specifications written in a language called Gherkin.

 Step 3: Write a scenario with the Given/When/Then syntax

-Let’s write our first step: given the account balance is “$100”
+Let’s write the first step:

-CucumberStudio interprets and highlights the keyword Given.
-It will also consider $100 as a parameter because of the double quotes “my parameter value“.
-This way you’ll be able to reuse the same step in the future with a different value.
+).
+This way you’ll be able to reuse the same step in the future with a different value:

-And after a couple of seconds we get the following scenario.
+And after a couple of seconds we get the following scenario:

-Note: | The step editor comes along with a powerful suggestion capability that enables you to reuse existing steps and design scenarios with a consistent business terminology.
-It’s also possible to use free text parameters in steps. |
+The step editor comes along with a powerful suggestion capability that enables you to reuse existing steps and design scenarios with a consistent business terminology (see the image above).

-Step 4: add examples and use scenario outline
+Step 4: Add examples and use scenario outline

-When you create a new step, you can directly use the column name between “…” to use it as a parameter:
+When you create a new step, you can type the column name in quotes (" column-name "

 After the step validation, you can notice that the character =